 The Parish Council is funded by a precept which is collected as part of your overall council tax.
-While Tandridge collects all council tax, in 2013/2014 Tandridge will keep just over 12% (£193.62) of a band D property charge, while 74% (£1172.52) will go to Surrey County Council and 13% (£207.55) to Surrey Police.
-The rest of the amount collected is for parish councils, which for Warlingham is £14.75 of a band D property charge.
-In 2012/2013 Warlingham’s Parish precept for a band D property was £14.97 per annum.
+While Tandridge collects all council tax on behalf of Surrey County Council, Surrey Police and Crimes Commissioner, the district council in 2014/2015 will keep just over 12% (£193.62) of a band D property charge, unchanged from 2013/14.
+74% (£1195.83) goes to Surrey County Council and 13% (£211.68) to Surrey Police & Crimes Commissioner.
+The balance 1% (£14.75) of band D property charge, the same as in 2013/2014, is for Warlingham Parish Council.

 The purpose of Warlingham Parish Council is to help make Warlingham a better place to live in.